curl/everything-curl/intro.md

 This book is meant to be readable by both casual readers and the somewhat more experienced developers, and I hope to offer something for you to pick and choose from.
-Don't read it from front to pack.
+Don't read it from front to back.
 Read the chapters you're curious about and go back and forth as you see fit.

 I hope to run this book project as I do all other projects I work on: in the